 The Coronation of Napoleon is one of the largest paintings in the Louvre, measuring a massive 10 x 6m.

-It was commissioned by Napoleon to commemorate his coronation.
+The painting was commissioned by Napoleon to commemorate his coronation.

 It represents more than 200 different people.

-David also took some liberties with the truth.
+He also took some liberties with the truth.

 The painting illustrates how Napoleon both channeled and rejected symbols of the monarchy.